mwdruz/stocklike/doc/development plan.md

           tested by behavior.

    2. The backbone of the application is its state.
 The state determines which view is loaded by ui and what kind of interaction can be fired by ui

    3. SHOULD THE STATE BE STORED BY UI OR DOMAIN LAYER???
-      Ideally, interactors should know what's next state change.
+      Ideally, only interactors need to know what's next state change.

+2. Statistics:
+   1. [ ] Creating histogram

 1. Explore possible domain by parsing web page.
-   1. Load all offers from all result pages
+   1. [ ] Load all offers from all result pages
-   2. Clean up results: deal with useless items
+   2. [ ] Clean up results: deal with useless items
-   3. Clean up results: deal order of promoted offers
+   3. [ ] Clean up results: deal order of promoted offers

-2. Where is an entry point for data loaded from web?
+3. Q: Where is an entry point for data loaded from web?
+   A: Loading data from web will be triggered by new search query.